networkx/nx-parallel/Config.md

     nx.square_clustering(H)
 ```

-All configuration parameters are the same as `joblib.parallel_config`, so you can refer to the [official joblib's documentation](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) to better understand these config parameters.

 ### 1.3 How Does NetworkX's Configuration Work in nx-parallel?

 In `nx-parallel`, there's a `_configure_if_nx_active` decorator applied to all algorithms.
 This decorator checks the value of `active` (in `nx.config.backends.parallel`) and then accordingly uses the appropriate configuration system (`joblib` or `networkx`).
 Since `active=True` by default, it extracts the configs from `nx.config.backends.parallel` and passes them in a `joblib.parallel_config` context manager and calls the function within this context.
 If the `active` flag is set to `False`, it simply calls the function, assuming that you(user) have set the desired configurations in `joblib.parallel_config`.